 We believe hiking is good for everyone.
-Our volunteer leaders hope to offer a mix of walks for different experience and fitness levels, so we can all enjoy exploring our natural world on foot.
+Our volunteer leaders offer a mix of activities for different experience and fitness levels, so we can all enjoy exploring our natural world.

 We each take responsibility for our own safety and wellbeing.
 We are prepared and self-reliant.
 Coffs Hikers are affiliated with Bushwalking NSW so our leaders and members are insured.

 We value the environment.
 We follow the bushwalkers code and leave no trace.
 We embrace opportunities to learn about and protect the places we love.